 4. Leverage comments to provide supplementary context

-In nearly all cases, it makes sense to communicate supplementary context to your fleshed out idea.
+In nearly all cases, it makes sense to communicate supplementary context to your fleshed-out idea.
 This can be done by leveraging commenting within Uizard, and adding notes and annotations to screens to explain use cases, scenarios, or other relevant information to supplement the demonstration of the intended workflow.

-If you work for a small company, it may be possible to personally do a step-by-step walkthrough to your developers and other stakeholders.
+If you work for a small company, it may be possible to personally do a step-by-step walkthrough with your developers and other stakeholders.
 Regardless, you'll probably want to invest some time and effort into making your solution understandable to anyone who might be interested to see your proposed solution.

 Uizard commenting can truly help you orient relevant stakeholders more quickly.
 Additionally, it will give them more clarity in terms of what you want when you present your idea with an image, supplemented by necessary annotations.

 5. Collaborate in Uizard (and test, if you can afford it)